 Hemp vs. Marijuana: Cultivated (Grown) Differently

-It is the THC level which defines what each plant is used for.
-Marijuana is cultivated to serve the needs of those looking for the recreational or medically supervised psychoactive and health benefits, while hemp has traditionally been used to make clothing, accessories, health supplements and skincare products, as well as in construction, and the manufacturing of both cars and plastic items.
+It is the THC level that defines what each plant is used for.
+Marijuana is cultivated to serve the needs of those looking for recreational or medically supervised psychoactive and health benefits, while hemp has traditionally been used to make clothing, accessories, health supplements, and skincare products, as well as in construction, and the manufacturing of both cars and plastic items.

 However, as interest in harnessing the medical benefits of hemp’s CBD, which can be enjoyed without the psychoactive side effects of marijuana has grown, these days high-quality hemp is cultivated specifically for that purpose.

 Hemp vs. Marijuana: Consumed Differently

 In most cases marijuana is either smoked or inhaled, or consumed as an edible in food, while the CBD in hemp is extracted and mixed with edible oil and then taken as a tincture (orally), mixed with skin lotions for topical application, added to food or drink, taken in capsule form, or for the fastest response inhaled using a vape device.
 If you into vaping and wants to use hemp flower, you can find different Delta 8 THC products online, available for order.